brugr9/UEPluginVolumeCreator/README.md

 * "Coronal" (Slider, color code red): With moving the slider the plane changes its P&ndash;A position and content resp., the orientation line positions in the "Sagittal" and "Axial" view are updated.
 * "Sagittal" (Slider, color code green): With moving the slider the plane changes its L&ndash;R position and content resp., the orientation line positions in the "Coronal" and "Axial" view are updated.
 * "Axial" (Slider, color code blue): With moving the slider the plane changes its I&ndash;S position and content resp., the orientation line positions in the "Coronal" and "Sagittal" view are updated.
-* With a check-box checked the corresponding color coded orientation line is visible.
+* With a check box checked the corresponding color coded orientation line is visible.

-Whith changing MPR User Widget parameters, the positions and contents of the attached MPR Actor instance planes and their visibility are also updated.
+Whith changing MPR User Widget parameters, the attached MPR Actor instance planes position, content and visibility are also updated.

 ![Screencast of User Widget Blueprint WBP_MPR](Docs/WBP_MPR.gif "Screencast of User Widget Blueprint WBP_MPR")<br>*Fig. 4.3.2.2: Screencast of User Widget Blueprint WBP_MPR*